-Surface treatment of equipment in contact with Hydrogen Peroxide
+Appendix 6 Surface treatment of equipment in contact with Hydrogen Peroxide

-The rules presented in this appendix shall be used for the treatment of all stainless steel or plastic equipment in contact with HP (tank, pipes, valves, accessories).
+The rules presented in this appendix shall be used for the treatment of all stainless steel or plastic equipment in contact with hydrogen peroxide (tank, pipes, valves, accessories).
 Any equivalent surface treatment procedures may be used.
-For aluminium or other construction materials, the following procedure don't apply ; consult an HP producer.
+For aluminium or other construction materials, the following procedure don't apply; consult a hydrogen peroxide producer.

-1. Treatment of stainless steel
+I.Treatment of stainless steel